Written by Grant Rosenberg, Sara B. Cooper, and Stuart Charno

 Directed by Robert Scheerer

-If you’ve never seen it, there was an episode of the television series The Carol Burnett Show where Carol made fun of soap operas by demonstrating that once a character had a child he or she was dumped in the proverbial “umbrella stand” never to be seen again until they were at an age where they could begin to stir up their own trouble.
+If you’ve never seen it, there was an episode of the television series The Carol Burnett Show where Carol made fun of soap operas by demonstrating that once a character had a child he or she was dumped in the proverbial “umbrella stand” and never to be seen again until they were at an age where they could begin to stir up their own trouble.

 Star Trek: The Next Generation followed that same path in a way, when at the end of the fourth season episode Reunion, Worf (Michael Dorn), the Enterprise‘s Klingon Chief of Security, dispatches the son he has just learned he has to live with his adoptive parents on Earth.